“Nor spring nor summer’s beauty hath such grace as I have seen in one Autumnal face.”

 Boil one liter of water for five minutes, then pour it into a thermos or other type of heat-retentive container.
 Add the recommended herbs and spices and steep.
 Keep the container closed.
 Strain and use the spice-infused water as needed.
-Drink at the temperature recommended for your skin type.
+Drink at room temperature.

 - Raw Honey

 - Manuka Honey